SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 ### The PubSub+ Software Event Broker Docker image

 The `image.repository` and `image.tag` parameters combined specify the PubSub+ Software Event Broker Docker image to be used for the deployment.
-They can either point to an image in a public or in a private Docker container registry.
+They can either point to an image in a public or a private Docker container registry.

 #### Using a public registry